neelsmith/eagl-texts/README.md

 - `readsentences.jl`: read texts with options to visualize syntax per sentence
 - `readsubordination.jl`:  read texts with options to explore sentences by level of syntactic subordination

+### Notebook to analyze syntactically annotated texts

+The `pluto/analytics.jl` notebook computes measurements about features of syntax per sentence.

 ### Notebook to annotate citable texts

 You can use `annotater/ctssyntaxer.jl`to annotate the syntax of a citable Greek text.